RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 1. From the Windows **Start** menu open the **Services** application.

-2. Navigate to the HA Cloud service and check whether its status is set to **Running**.
+2. Navigate to the HACloud service and check whether its status is set to **Running**.
 If it is not running:

    - Right-click the service and click **Start**.
    - Alternatively, you can start the service by opening a command prompt as an administrator and running the following command: